bhavik-kothari/BillingApplication/README.md

 There are mock based unit test cases prepared to consider various scenarios which are covered up in OrderEndpoint class and other Service classes.

+Considering Spring Boot application, one can start the application by executing my.assignment.billing.BillingApplication.java which will deploy the application directly using tomcat.

 I have prepared one REST Webservice exposed as given below:

 1. POST request